mnived054/gin-endapis/README.md

 Database:=
-Used My Sql db which is used to store the data in form structured rows and columns in a tabular form.
+Used My Sql db which is used to store the data in a form of structured rows and columns in a tabular form.

 TO init and run the code--->prereqs.....
 1)install and setup Golang